 In addition to their clinical care, our physicians are actively involved in education and training programs, as well as leading-edge research and clinical trials.
 Nurse specialists are an essential part of the hematology teams.
 Together, they are committed to advancing the science and practice of hematology by understanding the molecular basis of related diseases and transferring their research to advanced patient care.

 Patients diagnosed with blood cancers, principally leukemia, lymphoma and myeloma, are treated at Smilow Cancer Hospital.
-Smilow's Hematology Program is staffed by highly specialized physicians who lead teams comprising data managers, clinical nurses and care coordinators, providing each patient with individualized attention.
-Children referred for hematology/oncology services are seen in the Pediatric Specialty Center at Yale-New Haven Children's Hospital where patients are treated by multidisciplinary teams.
+The Smilow Hematology Program is staffed by highly specialized physicians who lead teams comprising data managers, clinical nurses and care coordinators, providing each patient with individualized attention.
+Children referred for hematology/oncology services are seen in the Pediatric Specialty Center at Yale New Haven Children's Hospital where patients are treated by multidisciplinary teams.

 Hematology Services We Provide